axkurcom/staronom/README.md

 # Staronom
-Staronom is a little tool for high-end analysing of Github Stars!
+Staronom is a little tool for high-end analysis of Github Stars!